 Both aspects are responding to the council’s call found in the Decree on the Adaptation and Renewal of Religious Life (Perfectae Caritatis).
 The Latin title reflects the council’s impetus to renew the work of love in religious life in the church, through the evangelical counsels.
 The conference theme hopes to capture both the history of these ways of life and how they currently attempt to carry out Jesus’ call to love.

 The conference will examine topics such as: the origins of consecrated life, its adaptation to particular times and places, its context in the United States or abroad, the history and current reality of religious orders, monasticism, the adaptation of the evangelical counsels and the rules of religious order to Catholic and Protestant lay communities, the emergence of ecclesial movements like the new monasticism, the meaning behind the rise of more traditional forms of religious life, the portrayal of consecrated religious life in film, the investigation of women’s communities in America, the question of authority and LCWR.

+The Call for Papers is available at this tab.
 Proposals should be 250-500 words in length and include one's current institutional affiliation and position.
-Proposals should be submitted to the appropriate conveners no later than Monday, December 3, 2012.
-Scholars will be notified of the status of their proposals by Monday, January 7, 2013.
-Scholars who are invited to present their work at a national convention of the College Theology Society must hold membership in the Society when their work is presented.
-No person may submit more than one proposal for consideration nor may submissions to multiple sections be considered.
+Proposals must be submitted to the appropriate conveners no later than Monday, December 16, 2013 for consideration.
+Scholars will be notified of the status of their proposals no later than January 15, 2014.
+Scholars who are invited to present a paper at a national convention of the College Theology Society MUST be members of the Society as of April 1st.
+No person may submit more than one proposal for consideration, and nor will proposals to multiple sections be considered.
 These policies will be strictly enforced.